shikha1108/notes/technicalTerms.md

 * It is not an implementation.
 It is only a Java specification.
 * It is a standard API that permits to perform database operations.

+#### JDK, JRE, and JVM

+### JVM
+JVM is an acronym for Java Virtual Machine; it is an abstract machine which provides the runtime environment in which Java bytecode can be executed.
+It is a specification which specifies the working of Java Virtual Machine.
+Its implementation has been provided by Oracle and other companies.
+Its implementation is known as JRE.

+JVMs are available for many hardware and software platforms (so JVM is platform dependent).
+It is a runtime instance which is created when we run the Java class.
+There are three notions of the JVM: specification, implementation, and instance.

+### JRE
+JRE stands for Java Runtime Environment.
+It is the implementation of JVM.
+The Java Runtime Environment is a set of software tools which are used for developing Java applications.
+It is used to provide the runtime environment.
+It is the implementation of JVM.
+It physically exists.
+It contains a set of libraries + other files that JVM uses at runtime.

+### JDK
+JDK is an acronym for Java Development Kit.
+It is a software development environment which is used to develop Java applications and applets.
+It physically exists.
+It contains JRE + development tools.
+JDK is an implementation of any one of the below given Java Platforms released by Oracle Corporation:

 ### Spring

 #### Spring Modules: